Layout templates overview

-Import custom layout templates
+Import saved layout templates

-You can import custom layout templates.
+You can import saved layout templates.
 These can be layout templates that you've exported from another site or that someone else has exported and shared with you.
 See the Related Articles for information about importing and exporting layout templates.

-Alternatives to custom layout templates
+Alternatives to saved layout templates

 - Duplicate the layout to a new page

-- Save individual rows and modules
+- Save individual rows, columns, and modules